Control-DINO: Feature Space Conditioning for Controllable Image-to-Video Diffusion: Related Work

 \section{Related Work}

 \paragraph{Controllable diffusion via spatial conditioning.} Modern generative video models~\cite{VDMHo2022,SVD2023} perform denoising in the latent space of a variational autoencoder, either with UNets or more recently diffusion transformers~\cite{Dit2023,yang2025cogvideox,Wan2024Wan22}.
 Within this paradigm, controllable generation is commonly achieved by injecting auxiliary signals into the denoising network interleaved between the transformer blocks.
 ControlNet~\cite{Zhang2023ControlNet} introduced a widely adopted design in which a trainable copy of the encoder injects residuals into the frozen generator via zero-initialized convolutions.
 Lighter-weight variants such as T2I-Adapter~\cite{Mou2023T2IAdapter} and IP-Adapter~\cite{Ye2023IPAdapter} offer more parameter-efficient or reference-based alternatives.
 Several works extend spatial conditioning to video by adapting image-level control architectures to temporal backbones~\cite{lin2025ctrladapter, sparsectrl2025, vace2025, Chen2023ControlAVideo, Liang2024FlowVid}, while alternative designs such as FullDiT~\cite{fulldit2025} tokenize all conditions for joint self-attention at the cost of full retraining.
 To date, these methods have predominantly been applied with geometric signals (edges, depth, pose), yet foundation model features remain underexplored as conditioning inputs.
 Recent methods that generate videos from 3D representations \cite{kim2025videofrom3d} also rely on edge conditioning for structure transfer.
+For single image domain transfer, a discriminator can also be adopted to finetune the model and decoder to generate samples closer to the target domain \cite{parmar2024one}.
 For a broader overview of controllable video generation, see~\cite{cvgsurvey2025}.